gwaxG/robot_ws/README.md

 ## Launch

 It is possible to launch with (server) and without (standlalone) application interface.
+Important note: one experiment can take from 15 mins to several hours, it depends on your machine and number of experiment time steps.

 #### Standalone launching
 In case when you want to launch only the simulation, you should follow the convienent ROS+Gazebo workflow.